payaldhiman05/admin-panel-/README.md

 We value your feedback and ideas.
 If you have suggestions for new features or customization options, we'd love to hear from you.
 Let's work together to shape the future of RealEstateCRM.

-Contact us at: SwapSignal infotechh@gmail.com
+Contact us at:Admin panel
+payaldhiman0506@gmail.com

 ## **Social Media**